 These cells are all on the first worksheet named Sheet1.
 You can have up to 100 worksheet in a single spreadsheet file.
 That will allow you to make "in depth" calculations.
 That's more than enough room to create your own models.
 But sometimes, it's useful to get some numbers that are from other spreadsheet files.
 Excel can help you link those files together.

 There are several ways to move inside an Excel spreadsheet.
-You can always click on the worksheet and on the cell that you need.
-Here is the list of keys that you can use to move.
+You can always click on the worksheet to the cell or the worksheet that you need.
+Here is the list of keys that you can use to move without using the mouse.

-There will be times when you will want to select several cells at one time in order to midify a presentation or to create charts or to take advantage of the other possibilities offered by Excel.
+There will be times when you will want to select several cells at one time in order to change the formatting, to create charts or to take advantage many other possibilities offered by Excel.
 The software offers you at least three ways to select a range of cells.

-But before starting, it's necessary to pay attention to the format of the cursor.
-The cursor changes format according to the place where it's located on the worksheet on even inside a cell.
-To select cells, the cursor must have the format of a big white "+" like this.
-You can't make a block when the pointer is in the format of an arrow .
+But before starting, you must pay attention to the shape of the cursor.
+The cursor changes shape according to the place where it's located on the worksheet on even inside a cell.
+To select cells, the cursor must look like a big white "+" like this.
+You can't make a block when the pointer is in the shape of an arrow or any other shape.
 However, you can move a range of cells using that format.
 Place the pointer on the border of the cell or of a range of cells.
 Press and hold the left mouse button and move it to it's new location.
 You can also copy the content of a cell if you place the pointer on the dot at the button right corner of the active cell.
 The pointer changes to the format of a thin black "+".
 Using this format, you can copy the contents of the cell or the range of cells vertically or horizontally.
 So, before selecting a range of cells, always make sure that the cursor is in this format .

 1-Use the mouse.